nikotang/patient-bird/README.md

 There are quite some Discord integrations with LLMs, most being replicas of AI assistants, server moderators or chatbots focused on character adaptation.

 This is something simple, a bot that feels like just another member in the server.
-Or a backbone/boilerplate that can be easily customised for servers with specific themes or purposes, because it has been a pain orienting around the Discord.py and Langchain docs.
+Or a backbone/boilerplate that can be easily customised for servers with specific themes or purposes, because it has been a pain orienting around the Discord.py and LangChain/LangGraph docs.

 ## 🔧 Set up